-Rule 1-400, Standard 5 states that the word "Advertisement," "Newsletter," or similar words appear in "12-point print on the first page."
+Rule 1-400, Standard 5 requires that the word "Advertisement," Newsletter," or similar words appear in "12-point print on the first page."
 The Committee recognizes that certain social media postings may not allow for the user to choose the font size of postings, and thus technical compliance with Standard 5 may be impossible.
 It may be that the State Bar needs to review such standards to bring them current in the face of the prevalence of electronic communications.
-Until any changes are made to this language, however, the Committee cannot express an opinion to the effect that the use of font size of less than 12-point is acceptable.

-wording for each "communication" posting would be overly burdensome, and destroy the conversational and impromptu nature of a social media status posting.
+Until any changes are made to this language, however, the Committee cannot express posting would be overly burdensome, and destroy the conversational and impromptu nature of a social media status posting.
 The Committee is of the view, however, that an attorney has an obligation to advertise in a manner that complies with applicable ethical rules.
-If compliance makes the advertisement seem awkward, the solution is to change the form of advertisement so that compliance is possible.^{13/}
+If compliance makes the advertisement seem awkward, the solution is to change the form of advertisement so that compliance is possible. ^{13/}